CIT, Network Administration Cisco Specialty, Associate of Applied Science

 Network Administration Cisco

-The following curriculum is designed to provide the student with the skills needed to work as a Cisco network technician.
+The College designed the Network Administration Cisco curriculum to provide the student with the skills needed to work as a Cisco Network Technician.
 Emphasis is placed upon the installation and maintenance of networks in business and industry.
 The graduate will be able to administer and troubleshoot Cisco networking equipment and networking infrastructure.
 The Cisco courses can lead to the certifications of Certified Cisco Network Associate (CCNA), Certified Cisco Network Professional (CCNP), and Comptia Net+.
-Common job titles for graduates of the certificate and/or degree include network technician, Cisco service representative, technical support specialist, and network system administration.
+Common job titles for graduates of the certificate and/or degree include Network Technician, Cisco Service Representative, Technical Support Specialist, and Network System Administration.

 Plan of Study